Help deliver lifesaving supplies and hope to children and families.

 We need the support of generous and caring donors like you to help us:

-- Reach 2.4 million children with micronutrients to prevent malnutrition
+- Reach 2.4 million children under two and pregnant and lactating women with micronutrients to prevent malnutrition

 - Provide psychosocial support to 350,000 children who have seen nothing but violence, loss and displacement